Coal

 Recommendations

-• Japan should convert existing coal plants into plants using other energy sources, such as natural gas or biofuels.
+• Japan should study the conversion of existing coal plants into plants using other energy sources, such as natural gas.